zhanghaoyang0/learnR/README.md

 1. Test if the score in male and female is different.
 2. Test if the education level (4th col) in male and female is different.

-# Feedback and comments
-Add an issue or contact me via zhanghaoyang0@hotmail.com